framewr/ANUBIS-altcoin/README.md

 1: DONE!
 Post wallet data to mysql db.  to cron or not to cron, that is the question.

-2: Secure login system.  sha-256+salt to session should do the trick.  in the meantime, set up .htaccess or something.
+2: DONE! forgot the salt, but fuck it....
+Secure login system.  sha-256+salt to session should do the trick.  in the meantime, set up .htaccess or something.

 3: Simplify the hardware screens.  too much data and it seems mostly incoherent to most.